-- Energy efficient – Grow tents have reflective walls that will improve your lighting efficiency.
+- Energy efficient – They have reflective mylar walls that will improve your lighting efficiency.

-- Easy setup – With grow tents you won’t have to alter your house by making holes to hang lights, modifying a closet, etc. You will also save time and effort because a DIY setup, while cheap, requires a lot of work to be effective.
+- Easy setup – With these, you won’t have to alter your home by making holes to hang lights, modifying a closet, etc. You will also save time and effort because a DIY setup, while cheap, requires a lot of work to be effective.

-- Separate growing phases – Plants require different durations of lights on/off depending on their growth stage.
+- Separate growing phases – Plants require a different duration of lights on/off depending on their growth stage.
 This means you can’t mix a plant that’s in flowering with a plant that’s in the vegetative stage.
-Grow tents make it incredibly easy to have multiple plants all in different growth stages, all in one room.
+Multi-chamber grow tents make it incredibly easy to have multiple plants all in different growth stages, all in one room.

-- Portable – They are lightweight but extremely durable, and easy to condense down and move.
+- Portable – They are lightweight but extremely durable, and easy to break down and move.

 - Great for all lights – All grow lights will have different requirements.
-HIDs will need a ballast and reflector hood, LEDs have to be hung much farther away from the plants than fluorescents.
-Grow tents are designed to work will all popular grow lighting systems.
+HID grow lights will need a ballast and reflective hood.
+LEDs have to be hung much farther away from the plants than fluorescents.
+Plant tents are designed to work will all popular grow lighting systems.

 - Time – Creating a grow tent from scratch will not only require build time, but you will also need to research where you should place ventilation holes, ports for running wires in and out, how to prevent light leaks, etc.

-Other factors to consider when choosing a grow tent
+Other factors to consider before you buy a plant grow tent

 Fabric – You will want a durable fabric that is 100% reflective.
-As well, you can find fire-retardant tents which hopefully you’ll never need, but it’s a nice feature to have.
+You can find fire-retardant tents, which hopefully you’ll never need, but it’s a nice feature to have.
 If you’re worried about light leaks – light getting into your tent – look for a tent that is certified light tight and has strong zippers as they are common culprits of light leaks.

 Ventilation – The tent should have at least two ventilation holes/flaps for both intake fans and filters and exhaust fans and filters.

 Multi-chamber tents – These tents have separate rooms that allow you to perpetually grow year round with just one tent.
-You can have a flowering plant with a 12/12 light schedule in one chamber and a plant in the vegetative stage with a completely different lighting schedule in another.
+You can have a flowering plant with a 12/12 light schedule in one chamber and a plant in the vegetative stage with an 18/6 lighting schedule in another chamber.

 Even smaller multi-chamber plants are great because they can act as an all-in-one vegetative and propagation tent.
 Or you can have a mother plant in the main chamber and take cuttings from her and clone in the side chambers.